TomSmartBishop/avl/docs/motivation.md

 ---

-* Operations should offer a way to modify the actual vector or create a new vector
+* Operations should offer a way to modify the actual vector or create a new vector.
   ```[C++]
   //result will create (make) a new vector
   auto v3 = add_mk(v1,v2);